 The changes that occur in the family home as summer fades into fall can be the most dramatic of all the season changes.
-Kids are being forced to trade their swimsuits for backpacks, parents are putting away the BBQ tongs and pulling out the hockey gear and before you know it… BAM!
 The lazy days of summer have been replaced with busy, routine-filled work weeks and school days.
 This transition can affect every member in your family, including your pet.

 During the summer months when the kids are home from school, your family dog has had lots of attention and companionship.
 Come September that all changes.
 Since dogs are pack animals, it’s not surprising that a dog experiences anxiety at being left home alone.
 At Van Isle Veterinary Hospital, we get lots of calls from concerned or frustrated owners who have come home to a destroyed house and a stressed dog.
 The good news is most dogs can learn to remain home alone calmly for reasonable lengths of time.
 Conditioning your dog to be able to do this is a real kindness to your pet.

 Separation anxiety in dogs is the fear of isolation which results in undesirable behaviors such as inappropriate defecation/urination in the home, excessive barking, destructive chewing and even depression.
 Puppies having housetraining accidents or going through the normal stages of chewing while developing their teeth are not experiencing separation anxiety.
 It is important to know the differences during the training process.